If you don’t optimize for featured snippets, you’re missing out on a massive opportunity for more traffic and leads.

 - Recipes: Use “Recipe” as your heading, then follow a standard format of listing ingredients and writing out steps.

 Optimize your high-ranking pages

-If you have any pages that already rank high on Google, you are in an excellent position to be considered for a featured snippet.
+If you have any pages that already rank high on Google, you are in an excellent position to optimize for featured snippets.
 Try adding an H2 header that says “Frequently Asked Questions” at the bottom of your page, and answer 3 or 4 questions.
 Use an H3 header for each question, then answer the question in 2 to 3 brief sentences.